Friday, December 31, 2021

 Reproduced under Creative Commons licence 3.0.

-In the summer of 1963, Whitehouse went directly to the BBC and the Independent Television Authority — the fore-runner of ITV — with her concerns.
-At the BBC she was received ‘courteously and sympathetically’ by the Director General’s Chief Assistant, Harman Grisewood, who seemed to her ‘deeply and genuinely concerned’.
+In the summer of 1963, Whitehouse went to London to take her concerns directly to the BBC and the Independent Television Authority, the fore-runner of ITV.
+At the BBC she was received ‘courteously and sympathetically’ by the Director-General’s Chief Assistant, Harman Grisewood, who seemed to her ‘deeply and genuinely concerned’.
 ‘How “up from the country” I was,’ she was later to say.
-For the person she did not meet was Grisewood’s superior Sir Hugh Carleton Greene (1910–1987), an extraordinary figure, who served as the BBC’s Director-General during the crucial years 1960–1969 (and who was also, incidentally, the brother of the novelist Graham Greene.)
-When Mary Whitehouse spoke of the responsibility of her own generation for the Permissive Revolution, it was probably him above all that she had in mind.
-Both were born in the same year — an interesting fact pointed out by Louise Perry — and yet whereas Whitehouse sought to defend the values and faith of Old Britain, Greene was at the forefront of the push for the New Morality.
+For the person she did not meet on that occasion was Grisewood’s superior, the extraordinary figure of Sir Hugh Carleton Greene (1910–1987), who served as the BBC’s Director-General during the crucial years 1960–1969 (and who incidentally was also the brother of the novelist Graham Greene.)
+When Mary Whitehouse spoke of her own generation’s responsibility for the Permissive Revolution it was probably him that she had principally in mind.
+Both were born in the same year — a remarkable fact pointed out by Louise Perry — and yet whereas Whitehouse sought to defend the values and faith of Old Britain, Greene was at the forefront of the push for the New Morality.
 His ambition, he said, was to —

 Sir Hugh Carleton Greene, ‘The Third Floor Front’, quoted in Robin Carmody, ‘Sir Hugh Carleton Greene’, web article published by the Transdiffusion Organisation, retrieved 23 November 2021 from https://www.transdiffusion.org/2002/01/01/hugh.

-These words, written in 1969, could have been produced last week: this is perfect Newspeak from a near-Edwardian.
+These words, set down in 1969, could have been written last week: this is perfect Newspeak from a near-Edwardian.
 Almost in itself it explains the broadcasting of the gritty ‘kitchen-sink dramas’ which were so to dismay Whitehouse in late 1963, along with the ‘satire boom’ of 1964.
-And there is much to ponder in the fact that Greene held that position at all.
-Directors General do not come from nowhere: someone, somewhere, had thought him a good appointment to the post.
+And there is much to ponder in the fact that Greene had come to hold that position at all.
+BBC Directors-General do not come from nowhere: other people, somewhere, had thought him the man for the job.

-The kitchen-sink dramas — with their unflinching portrayal of social issues and in many cases uncritical depictions of extra-marital relations and even abortion — were followed, in 1964, by the news that the BBC’s Charter was to be renewed for a further twelve years.
-The BBC had set its course, and with the Charter in hand its way seemed clear.
+The kitchen-sink dramas — with their unflinching portrayal of social issues and in many cases uncritical depictions of extra-marital relations and even abortion — were followed, in 1964, by the news that the Government was willing to renew the BBC’s Charter for a further twelve years.
+The Corporation had set its course, and with Charter in hand its way seemed clear.
 So Mrs. Whitehouse, together with her ‘old friend’ Norah Buckland, wife of the Rector of Longton in Stoke-on-Trent, decided to organise a petition, calling on the BBC for a ‘radical change of policy’ and programmes ‘which build character instead of destroying it, which encourage and sustain faith in God and bring Him back to the heart of our family and national life’ (p.
 24).
 Ringing up the news desk of a local newspaper in order to spread the word was to have momentous consequences.
 ‘Before the day was out a reporter had found his way to my home and in response to his questioning we had agreed that we would be holding a public meeting, and what was more that we would hold it in the Birmingham Town Hall’ (p.
 24).

 This impulsive decision caused Whitehouse and Buckland no little nervousness in the months that followed.
 But they need not have worried, at least as far as attendance was concerned.
 The petition took off like wildfire, and thousands of people were soon putting their names to it: men and women alike, of all different ages, in all kinds of occupations and living in all parts of the country.
 (There is a particular pang in reading of a ‘significant trend’ of letters ‘from men who had positions of great responsibility during the war and who are now dismayed and amazed at the decline in the spirit of our people’.)
 By the day of the meeting, the 5th May, 1964, 120,000 signatures had been collected — these were brought together and placed on the platform in the Town Hall — and a number of public figures had added their voices to the cause, some travelling long distances in order to be present.

-It was at this meeting in Birmingham that one of the main battle-fronts of the Sixties was at last drawn up in plain sight.
-Several factors combined to catapult the occasion into the national news.
-The first was an unexpected last-minute request from the BBC to televise the meeting.
-Whitehouse agreed to this — but then, shortly after proceedings began, it became clear that the audience had been infiltrated:
+It was at this meeting in Birmingham that one of the main battle-fronts of the 1960s was at last drawn up in plain sight.
+Several factors combined to catapult the occasion into the national news, and thereby the national consciousness.
+The first was an unexpected last-minute request from the BBC to televise the meeting, a request to which Whitehouse agreed — only to find, shortly after proceedings began, that the audience had been infiltrated by protestors:

 Dotted about the hall, closely in touch with one another through pre-arranged signals and immediately next to the television cameras was a group of bearded toughs who had come to break up the meeting and steal the limelight in the press and television.
 At a given signal one of them rushed across the stage to try and grab the microphone and questions were thrown at him from his colleagues in the hall […] This interruption was not just a case of a few hoodlums acting the fool.
 It was an organised affair.
 My colleagues who were making a tape-recording of the meeting for our own use observed that BBC staff with microphones were stationed at frequent intervals around the hall in spite of their promise not to do so.
 (Cleaning-Up TV, p.
 36.)

-However, it did not all go the troublemakers’ way, as this enjoyable paragraph records:
+Things did not all go the troublemakers’ way, however, as this enjoyable paragraph records:

 A group of young Catholics, incensed by the publicity being given to this tiny group who had no support from the body of the meeting, made the camera men furious by turning the spotlight off the interrupters!
 A row of nuns joined in the slow handclap which rose from the body of the hall (to drown the shouting of the interrupters) and the thick soles of their shoes made a great contribution to the beating of feet on the floor. (p.
 36).

-It was, of course, a sensation, on the strength of which the Clean-Up TV Campaign swelled into a national movement.
-Mary Whitehouse likewise found herself cast as its figurehead — and as her opponents’ arch-nemesis.
+The result was, of course, a sensation, on the strength of which the Clean-Up TV Campaign swelled into a national movement.
+Mary Whitehouse found herself cast as its figurehead — and thus as her opponents’ arch-nemesis.

 What was the response of the BBC to all this?
 Negligible.
 It refused to meet with members of the campaign, even when the number of signatures had reached nearly half a million.
 There was not the slightest moderation of its programming.
-Its only direct response would have been better not made: to mock Whitehouse very obviously and with astonishing cruelty in the satire programme Swizzlewick, even alluding to a quite unrelated incident involving her husband, a road accident which had caused him a nervous breakdown, whereby he had come round a bend in his car and run over a suicidal man lying in the road.
+Its only direct response would have been better not made at all: to mock Whitehouse very obviously and with astonishing cruelty in the satire programme Swizzlewick, even alluding to a quite unrelated incident involving her husband (a road accident which had caused him a nervous breakdown, whereby he had come round a bend in his car and run over a suicidal man lying in the road).
 But perhaps it is the reaction of Hugh Greene himself, as the campaign gathered strength and numbers, that is most remarkable and most telling.
-Quite simply, he hated Mrs. Whitehouse and all she stood for.
+Quite simply, he was open in his hatred of Mrs. Whitehouse and all she stood for.
 According to Mary Kenny, Whitehouse ‘was banned from entering Broadcasting House; indeed her name could not even be mentioned on the air without prior reference to senior management.’
 He had an obscene Medusa-like portrait of her hung in his office.
 She had been allocated her irrevocable place in the Progressive Mythology.

 Embed from Getty Images